LudWittg/hoverboard-2024/public/data/faq.md

 ## General

-We know that you could have some questions so we prepared for you a list of **FAQs** that may can help you 💪
+We know that you could have some questions so we prepared for you a list of **FAQs** that may help you 💪

-Anyway we are alway open to solve any other doubt you could have, feel free to [contact us](mailto:pisagdg+devfest@gmail.com) in that case.
+If you have any doubts left, please do not hesitate to [contact us](mailto:pisagdg+devfest@gmail.com).

 ### How do I get there?